 Section 1:

 The authority to establish the Urbana Human Relations Commission is set forth pursuant to the Urbana Human Rights Ordinance, as amended.
-Urbana Human Relations Commission herein after “commission” is defined in Ordinance No. 7879-92, as amended, of the City of Urbana Municipal Code, hereinafter “HRO.”
+Urbana Human Relations Commission herein after “Commission” is defined in Ordinance No. 7879-92, as amended, of the City of Urbana Municipal Code, hereinafter “HRO.”

 ARTICLE II GENERAL PROVISIONS